-The new school building will be designed in line with the guiding principles of the Scottish Government's Learning Estate Strategy.
-We are aiming for it to be ready in 2024.
+The new school building has been designed in line with the guiding principles of the Scottish Government's Learning Estate Strategy.
+The new building is due to open January 2025.

 We are building the new school to Passivhaus standards which provides comfort but uses little energy for heating and cooling.
 It is aiming to be the first Passivhaus secondary school in Scotland.

-We have developed a brief for the new school which was influenced by the school's vision and the feedback from the engagement methods mentioned below.
-Over the summer term we held a series of education workshops with the school’s senior team to plan their principles for education, inclusion, outdoor learning and sustainability, digital learning and community access.
+A brief was developed for the new school which was influenced by the school's vision and the feedback from engagement.
+A series of education workshops were held with the school’s senior team to plan their principles for education, inclusion, outdoor learning and sustainability, digital learning and community access.
 Strengthening this we had virtual meetings with colleagues from the Council who are specialised in these five areas.
-This has informed the design of the new building so far.
+This has informed the design of the new building.